It is important that you are aware of the information below before registering for a place at camp.

 Any cancellation of camp places after 31st March will be subject to a 20% charge of the camp fee.

-No refunds will be issued for camp places cancelled within four weeks of camp starting, except in emergency situations, or where a doctor’s letter is submitted.
+No refunds will be issued for camp places cancelled within four weeks of camp starting, except in emergency situations.

-No refunds will be issued for travel changes made after 30th April, as costs will already have been incurred by the Church.
+No refunds will be issued for travel changes made after 30th April, as costs will already have been incurred.

 What about insurance?